variantstudios/wisdomwaysacupuncture.com/_posts/2013-03-28-constantly-sick-in-colorado-what-can-we-do-part-v-an-acupuncturists-take-on-building-immunity.md

 <div>&nbsp;</div>

-If you haven’t been too pleased with the last couple week’s suggestions because you’re not big on dark leafy greens or mushrooms, then take heart, because practically everyone loves berries, and that is the food I will be focusing on this week.&nbsp;
+If you haven’t been too pleased with the last couple week’s suggestions because you’re not big on dark leafy greens or mushrooms, then take heart, because practically everyone loves berries, and that is the food I will be focusing on this week.

 Please don’t take this as a free-pass to avoid greens and mushrooms though! :-)

-Because while no discussion on immunity would be complete without bringing up berries, their role has less to do with preventing common colds and more to do with cancer prevention.&nbsp; I am including them in this series simply because of their importance in overall immune function.
+Because while no discussion on immunity would be complete without bringing up berries, their role has less to do with preventing common colds and more to do with cancer prevention.
+I am including them in this series simply because of their importance in overall immune function.

 <div>Also, while berries are the topic of today&rsquo;s article, most that we grow in our region will still not be available for a few months, as is the case with fresh foods in general in this region.</div>